brkarcher/brkarcher.github.io/shadow.md

 "You thought you could not convince them."

 Stefan looked up, appearing surprised.
-"No. You saw that room, didn't you?"
+"Of course we couldn't.
+You saw that room, didn't you?"

 "With utter clarity.
 It was full of red-rashed nerves and tumult.
 You saw something different?"